ADMISSIONs

 The application process

-Stage 1 | Application enquiry (digital)Provide us with a video recording of you performing one piece on each instrument that you’re studying.
-This piece should be chosen by you and your teacher and should be of performance standard – practice recordings will not be considered.
+Application enquiry (digital)Provide us with a video recording of you performing two pieces on your first study and another piece on each subsequent instrument that you’re studying.
+These pieces should be chosen by you and your teacher and should be of performance standard – practice recordings will not be considered.
 Submit your recording via the Stage 1 Enquiry Form on an unlisted YouTube channel.
 For applicants looking to study Composition as their first-study, please contact us via Email for application criteria.
 We aim for this process to be a positive experience for everyone.
 We do not wish to put any candidate into an uncomfortable situation and therefore you will only be invited for audition if the panel feel that it is appropriate.
-Our Headteacher and Director of Music will let you know by email within 10 days whether they recommend you for audition.
+Our Headteacher and Director of Music will let you know by email within 10 days if they have recommend you for audition.
 Even if not successful, you can still decide to apply again in the future. |

 |

 If you are invited to audition for a place the School, you’ll be asked to submit full application forms which will be sent to you following the successful enquiry stage.
-You will also be invited to arrange an Advisory Audition, run by the Headteacher and Director of Music.
+You will also be invited to arrange an Audition, run by the Headteacher and Director of Music.
 Ideally, we like to meet all candidates in person, however we appreciate that this may not be possible for everyone.

-For your Advisory Audition, you will need to prepare two short contrasting pieces on your first-study instrument and, if you have a second instrument, then a piece on that too.
-You are also welcome to provide any further recordings or information that demonstrates your musical ability, whether that’s a third instrument or a composition.
-As part of your Advisory Audition, you will also take part in an interview and carry out some simple aural tests.
+You will need to prepare two short contrasting pieces on your first-study instrument and, if you have a second instrument, then a piece on that too.
+You are also welcome to provide any further information that demonstrates your musical ability, whether that’s a third instrument or a composition.
+Part of the audition will be working with an accompanist (if your instrument dictates).
+As part of your Audition, you will also take part in an interview and carry out some simple aural tests.

-Stage 4 | The Two-Day Stay (in person)
+The Two-Day Stay (in person)

-We appreciate that the specialist music education we offer is not for everyone so Stage 4 of the application process is a two-way – and two-day! – process, where you’re invited to take part in everyday life at the School.
+We appreciate that the specialist music education we offer is not for everyone so this stage of the application process is a two-way – and two-day! – process, where you’re invited to take part in everyday life at the School.
 You’ll have two assessed lessons on your first-study instrument, an assessed lesson on your second-study instrument (if you have one), and as you’ll participate in academic lessons too, teachers’ reports from these will also considered.
 You’ll also have the opportunity to take part in music activities such as our ensembles and choirs.
 Following your two-day stay, the School will let you know (by email, within two days) whether we can offer you a place.
-If you intend to Board when you get to the School, we would recommend that you try Boarding at this time as well.
+If you intend to board when you get to the School, we would recommend that you try boarding at this time as well.